 5. Be persistent and tenacious

 Don’t be afraid to chase your seller’s agent yourself.
 Ask for regular updates if there is anything they are waiting on from your end.
 Time is money so don’t let others slow you down.

 6. Be organised and swift

 Make sure you stay on top of the sale process and act quickly to secure your sale at the price agreed.
 Once your seller has agreed to reduce their price you need to move fast.
 If you take too long or drag your heels they may change their mind or go with another seller.

-If you would like us to help source, secure and fund you a below market value property just contact us here.
+If you would like us to help source funds for a below market value property just contact us here.